Pinoccio/docs/ScoutCommands.md

 `key(\"string\" | value)`

 Create a string in memory and return an index to the key location.
-A quoted string is saved as-is and an integer value is converted to a string and saved.
+A quoted string is saved as-is and an unsigned integer value is converted to a string and saved.
 The string can retrieved by referencing the index.
 See key.print.

+Note that values other than unsigned integers are accepted but will be treated as unsigned ints, leading to odd and unpredictable results.

 ```bash
 > print key(temperature.f)